ArctosDB/documentation-wiki/_documentation/loans.markdown

 ## Projects

-`Project.Project_ID INTEGER null`

 A loan is almost always made in support of one or more [projects](/documentation/projects), and it is in project descriptions that the scientific justification for the loan should be described.